hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/09_differential_peaks.md

 ### Establishing a contrast

-Before running the differential analysis, we need to tell DiffBind which samples we want to compare to one another.
+Before running the differential analysis, we need to tell DiffBind **which samples we want to compare to one another**.
 In our case we only have one factor of interest which is the different transcription factor IPs.
 Contrasts are set up using the `dba.contrast` function, as follows:

 	dbObj <- dba.contrast(dbObj, categories=DBA_FACTOR, minMembers = 2)